fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 ### The Virtual Machine Service is known as Infrastructure as a Service (IaaS)

-## Benefits of Azure Virtual machine Service
+## Benefits of Azure Virtual Machine Service

 - No need to worry about managing the underlying hardware
 - No need to buy the physical server hence, less upfront investment